-Immediately following this offering, our Principal Stockholder will beneficially own approximately 56% of our common stock (or 55% if the underwriters exercise in full their option to purchase additional shares) which means that, based on its percentage voting power held after the offering, our Principal Stockholder will control
+Immediately following this offering, our Principal Stockholder will beneficially own approximately 57% of our common stock (or 57% if the underwriters exercise in full their option to purchase additional shares) which

-In addition, in connection with this offering, we will enter into a Director Nomination Agreement with our Principal Stockholder that provides Summit the right to designate the following number of nominees for election to our Board: (i) all of the nominees for election to our Board for so long as Summit beneficially owns at least 40% of the total number of shares of our common stock outstanding upon completion of this offering, as adjusted for any reorganization, recapitalization, stock dividend, stock split, reverse stock split, or similar changes in the Company's capitalization (the "Original Amount"); (ii) a majority of the nominees for election to our Board for so long as Summit beneficially owns less than 40% but at least 30% of the Original Amount; (iv) 20% of the nominees for election to our Board for so long as Summit beneficially owns less than 30% but at least 20% of the Original Amount; and (v) one of the nominees for election to our Board for so long as Summit beneficially owns at least 5% of the Original Amount, and (v) one of the nominees for election to our Board for so long as Summit beneficially owns at least 5% of the Original Amount, which could result in representation on our Board that is disproportionate to Summit's beneficial ownership.
-See "Certain Relationships and Related Party Transactions - Director Nomination Agreement" for more details with respect to the Director Nomination Agreement.
+In addition, in connection with this offering, we will enter into a Director Nomination Agreement with our Principal Stockholder that provides Summit the right to designate the following number of nominees for election to our Board: (i) all of the nominees for election to our Board for so long as Summit beneficially owns at least 40% of the total number of shares of our common stock outstanding upon completion of this offering, as adjusted for any reorganization, recapitalization, stock dividend, stock split, reverse stock split, or similar changes in the Company's capitalization (the "Original Amount"); (ii) a majority of the nominees for election to our Board for so long as Summit beneficially owns less than 40% but at least 30% of the Original Amount; (iv) 20% of the nominees for election to our Board for so long as Summit beneficially owns less than 30% but at least 20% of the Original Amount; and (v) one of the nominees for election to our Board for so long as Summit beneficially owns at least 5% of the Original Amount, which could result in representation on our Board that is disproportionate to Summit's beneficial ownership.
+See "Certain Relationships and Related Party Transactions-Director Nomination Agreement" for more details with respect to the Director Nomination Agreement.